secretstartups/handbook/hiring/recruiting-framework/ces-contract-processes/index.html.md

 Consistent with GitLab’s policy governing Hiring Significant Others or Family Members, GitLab is committed to a policy of employment and advancement based on **qualifications and merit** and does not discriminate in favor of or in opposition to the employment of significant others or family members.
 Any new hire that has a family member relationship that is currently employed at GitLab must sign [this acknowledgment](https://docs.google.com/document/d/1IseZy4zJZMgP0VCAsGqCP3I6sfnavGdD81THnqljaPI/edit?usp=sharing) along with the GitLab team member.
 This process is done in conjuction with sending out the contract.

 1. If you have not been notified by the recruiter that there is a family relationship in play, there is now a field in the 'Offer Details' that will show whether a relationship exists.
 It, however, will not show who that family member is.
-The CES will reach out to the recruiter to find out who the current GitLab team member is.
+1. The Recruiter will post the name of the family member in the Private Notes within the Greenhouse profile.
+If not there, the CES will reach out to the recruiter to find out who the current GitLab team member is.
 1. Once the family member is identified, you will send the [Family Member Relationship Acknowledgment](https://docs.google.com/document/d/1IseZy4zJZMgP0VCAsGqCP3I6sfnavGdD81THnqljaPI/edit?usp=sharing) via DocuSign to the new hire as well as the GitLab team member for signing.
 1. After all parties have signed, upload a copy into both the new hire and the current GitLab team members BambooHR profile.